chvck/couchbase-jaeger-storage-plugin/README.md

 Docker Compose
 --------------
-You can also use `docker compose` to run Couchbase Server Enterprise Edition and Jaeger (setup to run this plugin) together,
+You can also use `docker compose` to run Couchbase Server Enterprise Edition and Jaeger (set up to run this plugin) together,

 > The docker-compose setup provided should be used __only__ for experimentation purposes.
 See the [Couchbase blog](https://blog.couchbase.com/couchbase-server-editions-explained-open-source-community-edition-and-enterprise-edition/) for information on licensing.